ibm-cloud-docs/openshift/overview.md

 :   Spread your masters across zones in a [multizone cluster](/docs/openshift?topic=openshift-ha_clusters#mz-clusters) to protect your cluster from zonal failures.

 Image security compliance with Vulnerability Advisor
-:   Set up your own repo in our secured Docker private image registry where images are stored and shared by all users in the organization.
+:   Set up your own repo in a secured Docker private image registry where images are stored and shared by all users in the organization.
 :   Benefit from automatic scanning of images in your private {{site.data.keyword.cloud_notm}} registry.
 :   Review recommendations specific to the operating system used in the image to fix potential vulnerabilities.